richard-porter/frozen-kernel/README.md

 A properly implemented Frozen Kernel would enforce honest failure as a hard constraint: when the system cannot satisfy its behavioral obligations, it must say so rather than generating output that appears to satisfy them.

+Tool 47 (Cascade Failure Detector) extends the honest failure principle to system architecture — diagnosing whether a system’s resilience claim holds under its own stated constraints before deployment.
+Where the Frozen Kernel enforces honest failure at the output layer, Tool 47 applies the same principle upstream: a system that claims resilience it cannot demonstrate under its own stated constraints has fabricated a framework.
+The detection logic is the same; the domain shifts from conversational output to architectural design.

 **The Only Winning Move Is Not to Play:**
 The honest failure property has a precise cinematic analogue.
 In *WarGames* (1983), the WOPR computer Joshua runs every possible tic-tac-toe configuration, discovers that no strategy guarantees victory, and concludes: “A strange game.
 The only winning move is not to play.”
 That is ThingLab’s honest failure mode.
 That is the Frozen Kernel’s Layer 1.
 When constraints are unsatisfiable, the system reports failure rather than fabricating a plausible-looking result.